+The field work practice in this semester will consist of orientation programme, inter-agency meet and concurrent field work for 15 weeks (two days per week).
 The field work practice during the third semester is in line with the soft courses that the student has opted for.
 The students are placed in NGOs.
 Organizations of Government agencies working in the various sectors of community development; in hospitals, rehabilitation centers, counseling centers and similar agencies working in the field of health; in both government and non-government institutions and agencies working on the issues of the substance abuse, mental health, HIV & AIDS, family, children, youth and the elderly.
 The placement, as far as possible, would also be with an agency that works in the area of the research project that they choose.
 They are expected to understand the vision, mission, objectives and strategies & programmes of the agency in which they are placed, the way the agency is administered, the issues they work on, the processes and methods they use, and the approaches they adopt in dealing with people and situations in their area of work.
 They become part of the agency while they are placed there and involve in its activities.
 The students also undertake any assignments given to them by the agency; they may also undertake any research for the organization.
-The students are expected to practice the primary and secondary methods of social work in their respective fields of specialization
+The students are expected to practice the primary and secondary methods of social work in their respective fields of specialization.